rocioalvarezvaras/lcWGS/README.md

 bwa index -p $REF/cmydas_index $REF/GCF_015237465.2_rCheMyd1.pri.v2_genomic.fna
 ```
 Details:
-- p: Output database prefix
+- p: output database prefix
-- The results should be in the “reference” folder and must be 5 files:
+- Results should be located in the “reference” folder and they should be 5 files:
     - cmydas_index.amb
     - cmydas_index.ann
     - cmydas_index.bwt